Azure-Samples/ms-identity-java-spring-tutorial/3-Authorization-II/roles/README.md

 ## About the code

-This sample demonstrates how to use **Azure AD Spring Boot Starter client library for Java** to sign in users into your Azure AD tenant.
-It also makes use of **Spring Oauth2 Client** and **Spring Web**.
+This sample demonstrates how to use [Azure AD Spring Boot Starter client library for Java](https://docs.microsoft.com/java/api/overview/azure/active-directory-spring-boot-starter-readme?view=azure-java-stable) to sign in users into your Azure AD tenant.
+It also makes use of **Spring Oauth2 Client** and **Spring Web** boot starters.
 It uses claims from **ID Token** obtained from Azure Active Directory to display details of the signed-in user, and to restrict access to some pages by using the roles claim for authorization.

 ### Project Initialization

 Create a new Java Maven project and copy the `pom.xml` file from this project, and the `src` folder of this repository.
-This app serves `.jsp` pages, and makes use of `JSTL` tags in the UI.
-Your design considerations may vary, so you may opt to omit `tomcat-embed-jasper` and `jstl` from the pom file depending on your requirements.

 If you'd like to create a project like this from scratch, you may use [Spring Initializer](https://start.spring.io):

-- For **Project**, select `Maven Project`
-- For **Language**, select `Java`
-- For **Spring Boot**, select version `2.3.9`
 - For **Packaging**, select `Jar`
 - For **Java** select version `11`
 - For **Dependencies**, add the following: